MicrosoftDocs/learn/learn-pr/wwl-sci/design-resiliency-strategy-common-cyberthreats-like-ransomware/includes/1-common-cyberthreats-attack-patterns.md

 ### What is the threat landscape?

-Whether an organization is big or small, the entirety of the digital landscape with which it interacts represents an entry point for a cyberattack.
+Whether an organization is large or small, the entirety of the digital landscape with which it interacts represents an entry point for a cyberattack.
 These can include:

 -   Email accounts
 -   Social media accounts